KALKIDAN-SEMRE/HabeshaText-Scribe/README.md

-# Amharic Scribe
+# HabeshaText Scribe

-Amharic Scribe is a modern web application designed to provide seamless Amharic text conversion and user-friendly UI components.
+HabeshaText Scribe is a modern web application designed to provide seamless Amharic text conversion and user-friendly UI components.
 Built with cutting-edge technologies, it offers fast performance, instant preview, and a beautiful interface.

 ## Features